ImgBotApp/InternetNL/detail/web/tls/dane-valid/exp_en.md

-We check the existence of a TLSA record (DANE).
+We check whether the DANE fingerprint presented by your domain is valid for your web certificate.